apinge/MeloTTS.cpp/README.md

 To download the OpenVINO C++ package for Windows, please refer to the following link: [Install OpenVINO for Windows]( https://docs.openvino.ai/2024/get-started/install-openvino/install-openvino-archive-windows.html).
 For Linux, you can download the C++ package from this link: [Install OpenVINO for Linux](https://docs.openvino.ai/2024/get-started/install-openvino/install-openvino-archive-linux.html).

+For OpenVINO 2024.4, you can simply download it from https://storage.openvinotoolkit.org/repositories/openvino/packages/2024.4 and unzip the package.

 For additional versions and more information about OpenVINO, visit the official OpenVINO Toolkit page: [OpenVINO Toolkit Overview](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html).